sammcj/packer-qemu-debian-jessie/README.md

 * 4 Cores
 * 1024MB RAM
 * 10GB Disk
+* ZRAM Enabled
+* IO Scheduler Detection (Deadline if drive is an SSD)
+* Customisable Partitioning
 * Australia/Melbourne locale
 * Defaults to EXT4 on a single logical volume
 * Apt Mirror defaults to Internode Australia